 Kung Pao Chicken

 Chinese cuisine has many regional varieties to pick and choose from.
-India and Pakistan, and possibly Sri Lanka and the UAE have their versions made up by the populations favourites.
+India and Pakistan, and possibly Sri Lanka and the UAE, have their versions made up by the populace's favourites.

-Adapted and adopted the Szechuan, Sichuan.
-Szechwan Chinese regional cuisine is possibly the most popular and easily available followed by Hakka.
-This is largely due to the food flavours having a hint of spice that is more popular the Subcontinental palate.
-The levels of heat added varies once again largely depending on who it is being prepared for, specially in the restaurants serving the local community.
+The adapted and adopted Szechuan, Sichuan.
+Szechwan Chinese regional cuisine is possibly the most popular and easily available, followed by Hakka.
+This is largely due to the food flavours having a hint of spice that is more popular with the Subcontinental palate.
+The levels of heat added vary once again, largely depending on who it is being prepared for, especially in the restaurants serving the local community.
 The Chinese may not necessarily approve of this adaptation.

-Key ingredients referred to are the peanuts, chillies and chicken which makes this dish.
+The key ingredients referred to are the peanuts, chillies, and chicken, which make this dish.

 Sichuan peppercorns are toasted and ground to be added to the mix.